-Students seeking certification to teach in Texas public schools for elementary (early childhood through grade six) must earn the Bachelor of Science in Applied Learning and Development in the College of Education and must meet the appropriate state certification requirements.
+Students seeking elementary teacher certification to teach in Texas public schools (early childhood through grade six) must earn the Bachelor of Science in Education in the College of Education and must meet the appropriate state certification requirements.

-Students seeking certification to teach in Texas public schools for elementary (early childhood through grade six), middle school (grades four through eight), secondary (grades six through 12, seven through 12, and eight through 12), or all-level (early childhood through grade 12) must earn a bachelor’s degree in the field they intend to teach and must meet the requirements for teacher certification.
-Students seeking teacher certification for either middle school or secondary math or science must follow the curriculum prescribed by the UTeach-Natural Sciences program.
-Students seeking teacher certification for middle school or secondary in English for language arts, social studies, or languages other than English must follow the curriculum prescribed by the UTeach-Urban Teachers or UTeach-Liberal Arts programs.
-Students seeking teacher certification for all-level in art, music, or theatre arts or secondary in dance must follow curriculum prescribed by the UTeach-Fine Arts program.
-Students seeking teacher certification for other areas should consult an adviser in the major department about degree requirements and a teacher certification adviser in the College of Education about certification requirements.
+Students seeking certification to teach in Texas public schools for elementary (early childhood through grade six), secondary (grades six through 12, seven through 12, and eight through 12), or all-level (early childhood through grade 12) must earn a bachelor’s degree in the field they intend to teach and must meet the requirements for teacher certification.
+Students seeking teacher certification for secondary math or science must follow the curriculum prescribed by the UTeach-Natural Sciences program.
+Students seeking secondary teacher certification in English language arts and reading, social studies, or languages other than English must follow the curriculum prescribed by the UTeach-Urban Teachers or UTeach-Liberal Arts programs.
+Students seeking all-level teacher certification in art, music, or theatre or secondary teacher certification in dance must follow curriculum prescribed by the UTeach-Fine Arts program.
+Students seeking teacher certification for other areas should consult an advisor in the major department about degree requirements and a teacher certification advisor in the College of Education about certification requirements.

-All teacher certification programs for middle school, secondary, and all-level are based on degrees with academic majors in the student’s chosen teaching field.
-Requirements for students seeking teacher certification for middle school, secondary, and all-level include all courses required for the student’s major in the College of Education, College of Fine Arts, Jackson School of Geosciences, College of Liberal Arts, or the College of Natural Sciences, as well as the preprofessional and professional education courses.
+All secondary and all-level teacher certification programs are based on degrees with academic majors in the student’s chosen teaching field.
+Requirements for students seeking secondary or all-level teacher certification include all courses required for the student’s major in the College of Education, College of Fine Arts, Jackson School of Geosciences, College of Liberal Arts, or the College of Natural Sciences, as well as the preprofessional and professional education courses.

-UTeach-Urban Teachers is a teacher preparation program for students seeking teacher certification for secondary in English or social studies.
+UTeach-Urban Teachers is a teacher preparation program for students seeking secondary teacher certification in English language arts and reading or social studies.
 Information is available on the UTeach-Urban Teachers website and from the College of Education advising office.

-Program advising for students seeking teacher certification for all-level in art, music, and theatre arts or secondary in dance is provided in the College of Fine Arts.
+Program advising for students seeking all-level teacher certification in art, music, and theatre or secondary teacher certification in dance is provided in the College of Fine Arts.
 Information is available at https://finearts.utexas.edu/students.

-UTeach-Liberal Arts is a professional teacher preparation program for liberal arts students pursuing academic majors in Arabic, Chinese, economics, English, French, history, geography, German, government, Japanese, Latin, Middle Eastern Studies, Russian, and Spanish.
-Students may seek certification to teach middle school or secondary.
+UTeach-Liberal Arts is a professional teacher preparation program for liberal arts majors pursuing Arabic, Chinese, economics, English language arts and reading, French, history, geography, German, government, Japanese, Latin, and Spanish.
+Students may seek certification to teach secondary school.

 UTeach-Liberal Arts offers a four-semester program for undergraduate students and a three-semester program for postbaccalaureate students.
 Admission into the program is required.
 Undergraduate students may enter the program as early as the second semester of their freshman year.
 More information about UTeach-Liberal Arts and the admission process is available at https://liberalarts.utexas.edu/uteach/.

-Students seeking teacher certification for middle school or secondary in mathematics, computer science, science, or engineering must follow the curriculum prescribed by the UTeach-Natural Sciences program, a collaborative partnership between the College of Education and the College of Natural Sciences.
+Students seeking secondary teacher certification in mathematics, computer science, science, or engineering must follow the curriculum prescribed by the UTeach-Natural Sciences program, a collaborative partnership between the College of Education and the College of Natural Sciences.
 Program advising is housed in the College of Natural Sciences.

-Information about legal requirements for certification to teach is available from the College of Education certification officer, George I. Sánchez Building 216, or from the Texas Education Agency.
-Application for the certificate should be made at the College of Education Certification Office, George I. Sánchez Building 216.
+Information about legal requirements for certification to teach is available from the College of Education certification officer, George I. Sánchez Building 2.110, or from the Texas Education Agency.

 State of Texas teacher certification requirements are governed by the Texas Education Agency and are subject to change.
 Students must adhere to current teacher certification requirements, even if they differ from those listed in the University catalogs.